 Norwegian — like its main competitors — is a mass-market cruise line.
 That means it will appeal to all ages and types with lots to do for everyone.
 The atmosphere on the ship is comfortable, with a relaxed vibe that has touches of luxury.

-That said, newer ships (including ones currently under construction) seem to point toward more of a focus on luxury.
+That said, newer ships (including its Prima class) point toward more of a focus on luxury.
 This is especially true with The Haven.
 This is NCL’s “resort within a resort” that features more upscale amenities that are private only to Haven guests.